Raquel Meller: Early life and career

-Meller was born in Tarazona (Zaragoza), Aragón in the neighborhood of Cinto.
-Her father, Telesforo Marqués Ibañez, worked as a blacksmith and her mother, Isabel López Sainz, ran a grocery store.
+Meller was born in Tarazona, Zaragoza province, Aragón in the neighborhood of Cinto.
+Her father, Telésforo Marqués Ibañez, worked as a blacksmith and her mother, Isabel López Sainz, ran a grocery store.

 Her family was one of the oldest in Aragón and were quite wealthy before becoming impoverished during the Carlist Wars.
 At the age of four, her family moved to Barcelona.
 Her father died when she was not yet 10 years old and she was placed under the care of her aunt, Sister María del Carmen, an abbess in the convent at Figueras.
 When her aunt asked her to become a nun, she escaped from the convent with the help of a gardener's ladder.

-She moved back to Barcelona, where she worked as a seamstress, embroidering the robes of priests and bishops.
+Meller moved back to Barcelona, where she worked as a seamstress, embroidering the robes of priests and bishops.
 She sang as she worked, eventually drawing crowds who would stand on the street outside of the dressmaker's shop.
 Aged 13, she sang at a small cabaret in Valencia.
 She later appeared in Madrid where she attracted the attention of the King and Queen of Spain.

 Around that time she met a famous singer, Marta Oliver, a regular at the clothes shop.
-Under the tutelage of Oliver, the young chanteuse made her debut in the lounge La Gran Peña in February 1908 under the name La Bella Rachel.
+Under the tutelage of Oliver, the young singer made her debut in the lounge La Gran Peña in February 1908 under the name La Bella Rachel.
 Subsequently, she changed her name to Raquel Meller.
-On 16 September 1911 she made her grand debut at the Teatro Arnau in Barcelona.
+On 16 September 1911, she made her grand debut at the Teatro Arnau in Barcelona.

 In 1917, she met the Guatemalan journalist and diplomat Enrique Gómez Carrillo, whom she married in 1919.
 As Meller was unable to bear children, the couple adopted.
 The same year, Meller held her first concerts in Paris (Olympia), Argentina, Uruguay and Chile.
 Meller secured a divorce from Carrillo in 1922.

 In 1919, Meller appeared in her first film, Los arlequines de seda y oro.
 In the next few years, she would star in her most successful and silent films Violettes impériales (1924) and Carmen (1926).
 She quickly became popular throughout the Western world and was a darling of the media.
 Meller was known to wear slender gold bracelets on her right wrist, each representing a significant step in her stage career.

 Spanish senator Emilio Junoy alleged that Meller betrayed the spy Mata Hari to the French police in an apparent fit of jealousy over her husband Gómez Carrillo, who had penned a biography of Mata Hari.
 He denied the rumor, pointing out that Mata Hari was executed in 1917, two years before he married Meller.